AIPowerGrid/AI-Power-Grid-Core/src/test/data/README.md

 Description
 ------------

-This directory contains data-driven tests for various aspects of AIPG.
+This directory contains data-driven tests for various aspects of Aipg.

 License
 --------